nasa/podaac_tools_and_services/README.rst

 =========================
 This is a meta-repository which lists locations of code related to all tools and services software for `NASA JPL's Physical Oceanography Distributed Active Archive Center (PO.DAAC) <https://podaac.jpl.nasa.gov>`__.

+** This repository has been archived as of May 2025.
+It is not actively used and is archived for informational and legacy purposes  **

 |image7|

 What is PO.DAAC?